ets-berkeley-edu/caliper-js/README.md

 * Caliper permits `Entity` values to be expressed either as a JSON object or as a string corresponding to the resource's IRI.
 If the `Entity` is expressed as an object, both the `id` and `type` properties must be specified; all other properties are considered optional.
 The `id` value must be expressed as an IRI.
 A URI using the URN scheme may be provided although care should be taken when employing a location-independent identifier since it precludes the possibility of utilizing it to retrieve machine-readable data over HTTP.
 The `type` value must match the term specified by Caliper (e.g., "Person", "Assessment", "Attempt", "CourseSection").
 * Date/Time properties (e.g., `eventTime`, `dateCreated`, `startedAtTime`) must be expressed as date and time values expressed with millisecond precision using the ISO 8601 format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified.
 * Custom attributes not described by Caliper may be included but must be added to the `extensions` property as a map of key:value pairs.
-* Properties with a value of null or empty are excluded by caliper-js during serialization.
+* Properties with a value of null or empty are excluded by *caliper-js* during serialization.

 See the The [Caliper Analytics&reg; Specification](https://www.imsglobal.org/caliper/v1p1/caliper-spec-v1p1) for a complete description of requirements.

 ## Factory methods
-caliper-js provides two factory functions to simplify creating events and entities:
+*caliper-js* provides two factory functions to simplify creating events and entities:

-* *eventFactory()* returns a mutated `Event` object based on a caliper-js delegate to which is assigned an options object of user-provided key:value pairs.
+* *eventFactory()* returns a mutated `Event` object based on a *caliper-js* delegate to which is assigned an options object of user-provided key:value pairs.
 The function exposes a single method signature: *.create(delegate, opts)*.
-* *entityFactory()* returns a mutated `Entity` object based on a caliper-js delegate to which is assigned an options object of user-provided key:value pairs.
+* *entityFactory()* returns a mutated `Entity` object based on a *caliper-js* delegate to which is assigned an options object of user-provided key:value pairs.
 The function exposes two method signatures: *.create(delegate, opts)* and *.coerce(delegate, opts)*.
 Use the *.create(delegate, opts)* method to express a Caliper `Entity` as an object; use the *.coerce(delegate, opt)* method to express an `Entity` as a string that corresponds to its IRI.

-### Example II: Minting an `Assessment` entity expressed as an object
+#### Example: Creating an Assessment Expressed as an Object
 ```javascript
 var obj = entityFactory().create(Assessment, {
   id: "https://example.edu/terms/201801/courses/7/sections/1/assess/1",